In order to avoid security-related warning messages when switching to secured connection, you may want either to:

 - The output returned proteins with a probability of 1.0.
 What does this mean?

 - How is the number of known actives in the result page chosen for each similarity measure?

 - What do the similarity values mean and can they be compared between 2D and 3D similarity?

 - What does "(by homology)" stand for in the list of predicted targets?

 - Why are most predictions made "by homology" in non-human organisms?

-- I know my molecule binds to a protein in another organisms but I do not see its ortholog in my predictions?
+- I know my molecule is experimentally defined as active on a protein in another organisms but I do not see its ortholog in my predictions?